blacknon/lssh/provider/secret/provider-secret-onepassword/README.md

 - In `cli` mode:
   - the provider uses `op read <ref>`
   - `op signin` or Desktop integration must already be available in the local environment
-- You can provide the service account token in one of these forms:
-  - `token = "ops_xxx"`
+- Recommended token configuration order:
   - `token_env = "OP_SERVICE_ACCOUNT_TOKEN"`
   - `token_source = "~/.config/lssh/provider-onepassword.env"`
+  - `token = "ops_xxx"` for minimal local examples only
 - When `token_source` is used, the file is parsed as an env file like `KEY=value` or `export KEY=value`.
 - `token_source_env` can be used to select the variable name inside the source file.
 If omitted, `TOKEN` is used.
 - `op_path` can be used to override the CLI path.
 If omitted, `op` is used.